 Judicial sources are issued by the judiciary, and consist of opinions or case law; dockets (the filings in a case); and court rules.

-Executive sources are issued by the executive; most of these sources are referred to as administrative sources, since they are issued by agencies.
+Executive sources are issued by the executive; most of these sources are referred to as administrative sources, since they are issued by administrative agencies.
 Administrative sources includes regulations/rules, proposed rules, and administrative decisions and guidance.
 Additionally, the President (or the Governor, at the state level) often issues statements, orders, and other papers.

 Fortunately, almost every source issued by the federal government is not subject to copyright, and thus is freely available to the public.
 If you are researching state and local governments, be aware that they vary in how much and whether they protect the documents that they issue.
 Unfortunately, the sheer amount of government documents issued can make it difficult to find a relevant primary source.
-The resources collected in the table below are just a few of the sources that provide easier access to statutes, regulations, cases, and orders.
+The resources collected in the tables below are just a few of the sources that provide easier access to statutes, regulations, cases, and orders.

 1. What jurisdiction are you in?
 Are you looking for federal or state materials?
 If state materials, which state?
 If federal, which district/appellate court?